 - Search Ranking.
 Your placement on the search results list for relevant keywords.
 The higher the ranking, the better your content is optimized to meet the needs of the searcher.

 - Engagement.
 These represent any and all interactions with your content, including Likes, Dislikes, Comments, and Shares.

-Knowing these metrics and establishing your targets for them early on is critical in your optimization and data-driven digital marketing efforts.
+Knowing these metrics and establishing your targets for them early on is critical in your Youtube video optimization and digital marketing efforts.